-Stemming from ongoing gang-related conflict (see p.
-9 of Political and Social Relations), interpersonal violence contributes to high death rates.
-In 2015, 20% of Hondurans reported that they or a family member had experienced a violent crime such as murder, maiming, and the sexual exploitation of women and children (see p.
-2-3 of Sex and Gender).
+Stemming from ongoing gang-related conflict (see Political and Social Relations), interpersonal violence contributes to high death rates.
+In 2015, 20% of Hondurans reported that they or a family member had experienced a violent crime such as murder, maiming, and the sexual exploitation of women and children (see Sex and Gender).